 The Garden District area was originally developed between 1832 to 1900.
 It may be one of the best preserved collection of historic southern mansions in the United States.
 The 19th century origins of the Garden District illustrate wealthy newcomers building opulent structures based upon the prosperity of New Orleans in that era.
 (National Trust, 2006).

 This whole area was once a number of plantations.
 It was sold off in parcels to mainly wealthy Americans who did not want to live in the French Quarter with the Creoles.
-The district was laid out by New Orleans architect, planner and surveyor Barthelemy Lafon (Lafon was also a Pyrate & associate of Jean & Pierre Lafitte – many of his ancestors still live in Barataria).
+The district was laid out by New Orleans Architect, planner and surveyor Bartholomé Lafon who designed and built many buildings in the French Quarter & Tremé (Lafon also owned a foundry on Canal St. and was a close associate of Jean & Pierre Laffite).
+It was Lafon who chose the names of the Greek Muses for streets!

 Originally the area was developed with only a couple of houses per block, each surrounded by a large garden, giving the district its name.
 In the late 19th century some of these large lots were subdivided as Uptown New Orleans became more urban.
 This has produced a pattern for much of the neighborhood of any given block having a couple of early 19th century mansions surrounded by “gingerbread” decorated late Victorian houses.
-Thus the “Garden District” is known for its architecture more than gardens per se.
+Thus the “Garden District” is known more for the architecture than the gardens.

 The George Washington Cable House, at 1313 8th St., is a National Historic Landmark.